kchiou/capuchin_color_vision/README.md

 * capuchin.R

-The scripts requires two input files containing data from the Santa Rosa Capuchin Project's database.
+The script requires two input files containing data from the Santa Rosa Capuchin Project's database.
 These files are located in:

-* data/CapuchinForagingDataCorrected.txt
+* data/CapuchinForagingData.txt

 	A table with rows consisting of feeding events and associated metadata on the behavioral state, the feeding bout, the animal subject, and the feeding patch (including its phenological conditions).